 You can speak with a team member from the Birth Injury Lawyers Group about your child’s birth injury and any related complications or medical conditions today at no cost to you.
 We will evaluate your legal case against the doctor or hospital and determine if we believe you are eligible to file a medical malpractice lawsuit.

 You can get help today with your legal case.
-Call (800) 222-9529 today to learn about your legal options based on the specific details of your child’s case.
+Contact us today to learn about your legal options based on the specific details of your child’s case.